Skip to content

 A chunk of ambergris weighing 7 pounds can amount to more than $50,000.

-It is extremely valued not only because it is rare, but also because it is difficult to discover an artificial replacement for it as a perfume base.
+It is extremely valuable not only because it is rare, but also because it is difficult to discover an artificial replacement for it as a perfume base.

 7. All Marine mammals have nose like us (sort-of)

-6. Blue Whale milk’s texture is like a toothpaste.
+6. Blue Whale milk’s texture is like toothpaste.

 5. Blue Whales’ life expectancy is more than 80-90 years in the wild.